eogmau/dotnet-sqldb-tutorial/README.md

   - Azure Web Apps
 ---

-# ASP.NET and SQL Database sample for Azure App Service
+# Dublin Pharmaceutical Limited Demo ASP.NET and SQL Database sample for Azure App Service

 This is a sample application that you can use to follow along with the tutorial at [Create an ASP.NET app in Azure with SQL Database](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-tutorial-dotnet-sqldatabase/).